forestcontact/message-in-a-bottle/README.md

 signal-cli -u $number addDevice --uri $(./getqr.sh)
 ```

-to run in docker instead, use run.sh. pick a name for the saved image, and use `docker commit $(docker ps --latest --quiet) secondsignal:latest` to freeze it when you're done, so that you can keep your session state and keys
+To run desktop in docker with getqr.sh (but signal-cli outside), use run.sh.
+Pick a name for the saved image, and use `docker commit $(docker ps --latest --quiet) secondsignal:latest`, replacing "secondsignal" with the name you want to use for this account, to freeze it when you're done, so that you can keep your session state and keys

+If you just want to run desktop in docker but don't care about signal, try only-desktop.Dockerfile.

+If you don't care about docker and want desktop without a phone, try using the script above.

+Stay tuned for getting verification codes automatically and additional ways to package primary signal devices (desktop in chroots, automated compiling of .apks with different IDs, shelter(?))